Logistic regression with missing responses and predictors: a review of existing approaches and a case study: Introduction

-Carpenter \cite{carpenter2006comparison} conclude that MI and IPW provide unbiased estimates under relatively weak assumptions in linear regression.
+Carpenter et al. \cite{carpenter2006comparison} conclude that MI and IPW provide unbiased estimates under relatively weak assumptions in linear regression.
 These authors indicate that the performance of both methods is similar, although the MI methodology is slightly more efficient than the IPW.
-In a more recent paper \cite{carpenter2021missing}, it investigated the relative performance of MI, IPW and ML procedures, with a focus on sensitivity analysis.
+More recently, \cite{carpenter2021missing} investigated the relative performance of MI, IPW and ML procedures, with a focus on sensitivity analysis.
 One conclusion is that ML and MI generally outperform IPW.
 Additionally, Allison \cite{allison2012handling} argues that ML is, in general, more efficient than MI.
-Besides, the result of ML is always the same, while, as mentioned, with MI there exists an extra variability due to the randomness inherent of the method.
-It is also noteworthy that MI may present a potential conflict between the imputation model and the model under analysis, which is not the case with ML.
+Besides, the result of ML is always the same while as mentioned, with MI there exists an extra variability due to the randomness inherent of the method.
+It is also noteworthy that MI may present a potential conflict between the imputation model and the model under analysis, which is not the case with ML \cite{allison2012handling}.

 In this work a logistic regression is performed to model the relationship between the IOTF and other variables in the Viana do Castelo study.
 Specifically, the aim is to predict the IOTF in 2006 given the IOTF and physical performance in 2000, while controlling for gender.
 The IOTF was considered as a dichotomous variable, indicating overweight (1) and normal weight (0).
 Physical performance was represented by the 60-second sit-ups (ABD), which evaluates the number of sit-ups that the child is able to do in 60 seconds.
 Both the response variable and covariates are subject to missingness, with the only exception of gender.
-Therefore, several of the aformentioned methods are first investigated in simulated scenarios which mimic the Viana do Castelo case study.
+Therefore, several of the aforementioned methods are first investigated in simulated scenarios which mimic the Viana do Castelo case study.
 Our research relates \cite{Ibrahim2005,peng2008,Raghunathan,carpenter2021missing} in that logistic regression with missing data is considered; however, in these papers missingness affects the covariates or the response variable, while in our setting missing data in both the covariates and the response may occur.
+Therefore, our simulation study brings new insights on the relative performance of CC, IPW, MI and ML methods in complex scenarios of missing data.